Piccadilly line upgrade

 - New CCTV cameras installed at high level above the station platforms so the train driver can see down the length of the platform more clearly and have enough time to alert passengers before closing the train doors

-- Modifications to signalling so it can communicate with both the existing and new trains during the transition and then with just the new trains at the end - this is to ensure reliability, safety and the ability to keep the service running at all times
+- Modifications to signalling to accommodate the new, longer trains - this is to ensure reliability, safety and the ability to keep the service running at all times

 - Investment in a range of innovative ways to solve issues faced across the network.
 This includes a new platform cooling system - done in partnership with the Department for Transport - and platform humps that are lightweight, modular and improve our ability to support disabled customers on the line

 - Over 25,000 jobs across the Capital to help complete what is currently our largest programme

 - Siemens' new £200m rail facility at Goole, in the East Riding of Yorkshire, where many of the new trains will be built.
 Nearly 1000 skilled job opportunities in engineering, manufacturing and construction have been created at the facility which also includes the new 'RaisE' Innovation Campus supporting 80 graduates and apprentices